Loading...

 Common measurement equivalents in grams

-To maintain moisture, place the ham in a baking dish with a small amount of water or broth and cover it tightly with foil.
-Reheat in the oven at 325°F (165°C) until it reaches an internal temperature of 140°F.
+Place it in a baking dish with a little water or broth, cover tightly with foil, and heat at 325°F until the internal temperature reaches 140°F.

 Explore more ingredients in the meat category with complete nutrition information.